Secondary Prevention Resource Hub

 These resources have been viewed or downloaded over 575,000 times.

-The National Council is committed to supporting overdose prevention and harm reduction practices and organizations — through funding, technical assistance, networking opportunities, sharing lessons learned from the field and more.
+The National Council is committed to supporting secondary prevention practices and organizations — through funding, technical assistance, networking opportunities, sharing lessons learned from the field and more.

 To respond to the overdose crisis with an evidence-based, trauma-informed approach, we work with the Centers for Disease Control and Prevention (CDC) and other partners to develop and fund multi-pronged resources and projects supporting a wide range of stakeholders and organizations.